Don’t you just LOVE getting packages in the mail? I know I do!

 The Review: The clothing we received from Gwynnie Bee was cute, but didn’t feel well-kept.
 Obviously, I understand these pieces have been worn before, but there were little details that were wrong—funny hems, missing belts, and so on.
 The clothing itself was too expensive to purchase outright, even at the discounted rate and was out of range for clothes I’d buy brand new, let alone used.
 However, you can use a free month every time you move and it’s fun to sign up for a month or two.
 They offer cute pieces and I love that they cater to a variety of sizes!

 The Verdict: Gwynnie Bee is a solid maybe.
 Try the free month and see how you like the program.
 Gwynnie Bee’s clothing rental is a fun service if you enjoy fashion-y and trendy clothes.
 They offer great size ranges.
+You can try a free month by using this link.

 The Details: Personal styling for women size 14 & up.
 Hand-picked clothing pieces curated by your style and sent to your home.
 Try on and keep what you love, return what you don’t.